Preparing your body for getting pregnant will help you optimize your chances of conceiving sooner and promote a healthy pregnancy and baby.

 Carrying too much weight can impact your chances of getting pregnant because it can lead to irregular or infrequent ovulation.
 If you would like to be at your most fertile, try to keep your BMI (body mass index), between 18.5 and 24.9.
 This is ideal for conception.

 Being underweight can also impact your fertility in the same way, so if you are under weight, try to bulk up with healthy calories before trying to conceive.
-Find out more about achieving your optimal weight if you're underweight.

 If you are overweight, try to lose weight before you try to conceive.
 Just be sure to adopt a healthy diet and avoid any habits that may be harmful for the baby.
 Remember, soda, fruit juices and trans fats are all bad for you at this time (and possibly any other).
-Find out more about achieving your optimal weight if you're overweight.

 Go for a preconception checkup